Sabbath: Latter Day Saint Movement

 In 1831, Joseph Smith published a revelation commanding his related movement, the Latter Day Saint movement, to go to the house of prayer, offer up their sacraments, rest from their labors, and pay their devotions on the Lord's day (D&C 59:9–12).

 Latter-day Saints believe this means performing no labor that would keep them from giving their full attention to spiritual matters (Ex.
 20:10).
 LDS prophets have described this as meaning they should not shop, hunt, fish, attend sports events, or participate in similar activities on that day.
 Elder Spencer W. Kimball wrote in his The Miracle of Forgiveness that mere idle lounging on the Sabbath does not keep the day holy, and that it calls for constructive thoughts and acts.

 Members of the Church are encouraged to prepare their meals with "singleness of heart" on the Sabbath (D&C 59:13) and believe the day is only for righteous activities (Is.
 58:13.)
-In most areas of the world, this means worship on Sunday, though there is adaptation for Israel and many majority-Muslim countries.
+In most areas of the world, this means worship on Sunday, though there is adaptation for Israel and many Muslim-majority countries.

 In harmony with this revelation, members of the LDS church attend sacrament meeting each week.
 Other Sabbath-day activities may include: praying, meditating, studying the scriptures and the teachings of latter-day prophets, writing letters to family members and friends, reading wholesome material, visiting the sick and distressed, and attending other Church meetings.

 Islam

 The Quran shares the six-part Abrahamic creation narrative (32:4, 50:38) and the Sabbath as the seventh day (yaum as-Sabt: 2:65, 4:47, 154, 7:163, 16:124), but God's mounting the throne after creation is taken in contradistinction to Elohim's concluding and resting from his labors.
 The Quran states that since Sabbath was only for Jews, Muslims replace Sabbath rest with jumu'ah (جمعة).
-Also known as "Friday prayer", jumu'ah is a congregational prayer (salat) held every Friday (the Day of Assembly), just after midday, in place of the otherwise daily dhuhr prayer; it commemorates the creation of Adam on the sixth day, as a loving gathering of Adam's sons.
+Also known as "Friday prayer", jumu'ah is a congregational prayer (salat) held every Friday (the Day of Assembly), just after midday, in place of the otherwise daily dhuhr prayer;